ReactiveSets/toubkal/README.md

 [![Build Status](https://travis-ci.org/ConnectedSets/ConnectedSets.png?branch=master)](https://travis-ci.org/ConnectedSets/ConnectedSets)

-Excess (XS) is a high-efficiency, scalable, realtime web application framework aiming at massively reducing servers environmental footprint while improving mobile clients battery life by making an optimal use of server, network and client resources.
+Excess (XS) is a high-efficiency, scalable, realtime web application framework aiming at massively reducing servers environmental footprint and improving mobile clients battery life by making an optimal use of server, network and client resources.

 Using a dataflow programming model for XS pipelet programmers and a fluent interface for XS application architects, XS features a built-in chardable document database with joins, aggregates, filters and transactions with eventual consistency.